-CBA members must register online at https://www.cbapd.org/details_en.aspx?id=MB_MB26MWM01A.
+CBA members must Register Online.
 Members will need their email and CBA password to login.
 Non-members and members who are GST exempt must contact the MBA office at 204-927-1210 to register.

 Full attendance at the 2026 Mid-Winter Conference may be applied toward your entire 12 hour yearly mandatory Law Society of Manitoba's continuing professional development requirement.